Population Characteristics

 This dataset provides a snapshot of employment trends in South Indian Lake.
 It encompasses a wide range of sectors, industries, as well as job categories.

-The data shows that the unemployment rate in Newfoundland and Labrador is at 0.00% which is pretty low.
+The data shows that the unemployment rate in South Indian Lake is at 0.00% which is pretty low.

 | Status | Percentage |